dux/joshua/README.md

 end

-# We will create generic ModelAPI, that all models will inherit from
+# we will create generic ModelAPI, that all models will inherit from
 class ModelAPI < ApplicationAPI
-  # Eexecute before all methods that inherit from ModelAPI
+  # eexecute before all methods that inherit from ModelAPI
   before do
     # load generic object based on current class name
     # UsersApi -> User